-Join us for the Fall AEDE Economic Outlook and Policy webinar series where we will explore international trade, the economics of methane recovery from landfills, food demand and the value of open space.
+Join us for the AEDE Economic Outlook and Policy webinar series where we will explore international trade, the economics of methane recovery from landfills, food demand and the value of open space.
 This series features AEDE economists breaking down an interesting topic each month.
-The Fall 2024 series schedule is below.
+The series schedule is below.

 Please register for each event you would like to attend by clicking the appropriate link.
 Once registered, participants will receive a confirmation email with a link to view the selected webinar(s) live at the scheduled time(s).
 Participants will receive an automated reminder email for all upcoming sessions they register to attend.
 Unable to join live?
 Still register to receive a recording of the webinar.
 Recordings are also posted on the AEDE YouTube channel's playlist for the series shortly after the session.